Skip to content

 In this article, we’ve developed 10 questions to ask in a redundancy meeting.
 This will help ensure you get everything you may be entitled to.

-What to ask in a redundancy notification meeting
+What questions to ask in a redundancy notification meeting

 Usually people are informed of redundancies in a meeting with their line manager and an HR representative.
 During that meeting you should ask your employer about: